Data Science for studying language and the mind

 Materials

-Lecture notes include Katie’s lecture notes and additional resources from each week, including slides, demos, and further reading.
+Study guides include weekly study guides and additional resources from each week, including slides, demos, and further reading.

 Problem sets